TrackableEntities/AspNetCore.ApiControllers.Templates/README.md

     dotnet new -i "AspNetCore.WebApi.Templates::*"
     ```

+Tto set back your dotnet new list to "factory defaults" use this command:

+    ```
+    dotnet new --debug:reinit
+    ```

 ## Usage

 To install templates in an ASP.NET Core Web API project, open a terminal at the project root and run: